RebootJeff/rebootjeff.github.io/source/_posts/2013-08-25-hack-reactor-is-my-future.markdown

 I like being independent in many ways.
 Financial independence is one of those ways.

 I often question what my mom thinks rather than just accepting her ideas at face value.
 I changed my mind about her offer by using a thought process I use whenever I encounter this questioning that routinely visits my mind.
 The process is simple.
 I ask myself, **"How would I feel if I were the parent?"** Obviously, I easily consider what happens when I'm the child.
-So when I consider the parent perspective, I can be imagine being a parent considering the child perspective too.
+So when I consider the parent perspective, I can imagine being a parent considering the child perspective too.

 But let's not get too cyclical/meta because I was telling a story that actually has an ending.